royandhika/dagster-bootstrap-two/README.md

 ### Shared resources

+Some resources are made global in
+`shared/resources`
+`shared/utils`
+`shared/partitions`
-Resources are made global in `shared/resources` and `shared/utils`, so multiple grpc container can use them without repeating the code itself.
+so multiple grpc container can use them without repeating the code (DRY).

 ### Unit testing